joBr99/nspanel-lovelace-ui/docs/config-overview.md

         title: Example 2
 ```

-This is he full list of configuration options supported for the config key:
+This is the full list of configuration options supported for the config key:

 key | optional | type | default | description
 -- | -- | -- | -- | --